 About the tax

-- Adopted a new Corporate Activity Tax (CAT) imposed on all types of business entities.
+ORS Chapter 317A imposes a Corporate Activity Tax (CAT) on all types of business entities.

 The CAT is in addition to the state's current corporate income tax.
 Revenue from the CAT is transferred to the Fund for Student Success and is used for education spending